 City of York Council has previously produced two Air Quality Action Plans (AQAPs) in 2004 and 2006 respectively.
 These previous plans were primarily modal shift and congestion reduction based plans, with emphasis on reducing vehicle trips across the city.

-City of York Council’s third Air Quality Action Plan (AQAP3), adopted December 2015 , sets out how York intends to continue to deliver its ambitious and pioneering overarching Low Emission Strategy (LES) and to work towards becoming an internationally recognised ultra-low emission city.
-York’s overarching LES (October 2012) has already changed the way York delivers public transport and plans for future transport trips.
+City of York Council’s third Air Quality Action Plan (AQAP3), adopted December 2015 , set out how York intends to continue to deliver its ambitious and pioneering overarching Low Emission Strategy (LES) and to work towards becoming an internationally recognised ultra-low emission city.
 Since the publication of the LES, York has:

 At the same time, York continues to deliver on walking, cycling and public transport improvements, maintaining its national reputation as a leader in sustainable transport.

 York already has much to celebrate in relation to reducing emissions and protecting and improving the health of its residents.
-However, with an increasing population and thriving local economy, preventing further emission growth and improving air quality remain significant and difficult challenges for the foreseeable future.
+However, with an increasing population and further development, preventing further emission growth and improving air quality remain significant and difficult challenges for the foreseeable future.